highwire/opensource-php-BetterDOMDocument/README.md

 BetterDOMDocument is a handy PHP utility class for working with XML.
 It's a wrapper for PHP's built in DOMDocument that provides a bunch of nice shortcuts that makes working with XML in PHP a breeze.
+It has great built-in support for namespaces, xpath, and CSS selectors.

 ```php
 <?php